Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 #### Install the Stoage Plug-in

-The default plug-in configured as shown above is __MinIO__.
+As shown above, the default plug-in configured is __MinIO__.

-To install the default MinIO plug-in, download the plug-in `Monai.Deploy.Storage.MinIO.zip` from [MONAI Deploy Storage](https://github.com/Project-MONAI/monai-deploy-storage/releases) and unzip the files to the `plug-ins` directory in your home directory:
+To install the default MinIO plug-in, download the `Monai.Deploy.Storage.MinIO.zip` plug-in from [MONAI Deploy Storage](https://github.com/Project-MONAI/monai-deploy-storage/releases) and unzip the files to the `plug-ins` directory in your home directory:

 * Linux: `~/.mig/plug-ins`
 * Windows: `C:\Users\[username]\.mig\plug-ins`

 > [!Note]
-> If a plug-in other than MinIO is used, please do update `storageService` in the appsettings.json file.
+> If a plug-in other than MinIO is used, update the `storageService` parameter in the `appsettings.json` file.

 ### Message broker

-The nformatics Gateway communicates with other MONAI Deploy components through a message broker.
+The Informatics Gateway communicates with other MONAI Deploy components through a message broker.
 The default messaging service included is provided by [RabbitMQ](https://www.rabbitmq.com/).
 To integrate with another storage service provider, refer to the [Data Storage](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/blob/main/guidelines/srs.md#message-broker) section of the SRS.

 To use the default messaging service, download and install RabbitMQ by following the [Get Started](https://www.rabbitmq.com/#getstarted) page.

-Before launching Informatics Gateway, update `appsettings.json` to configure the publisher and subscriber settings.
 The Informatics Gateway publishes all messages to an *exchange* under the specified *virtual host*.
-Therefore, please confirm the values before starting
-Informatics Gateway.
+Before launching Informatics Gateway, update the `appsettings.json` file to configure the publisher and subscriber settings.

 ```json
 {